Portable Generator Comparison Charts & Generator Buying Guide

 Low-Oil Shutoff

-This is a must-have feature while considering buying a generator.
+This is a must-have feature when considering buying a generator.
 This shuts the generator down if oil falls below minimum levels.
 This prevents engine damage.
 Typically a standard feature on stationary generators, it’s increasingly common on portables.

 Multiple Power Outlets